-- 1. Sign, date and deliver to us authorizations to obtain any medical or other information, records or documents we deem relevant from any person or entity. - 2.
-Obtain and furnish to us, or our representatives, any medical or other information, records or documents we deem relevant. - 3.
-Answer, under oath or otherwise, any questions we deem relevant, which we or our representatives may ask. - 4.
-Furnish any other information, aid or assistance that we may require, including without limitation, assistance in communicating with any person or entity (including requesting any person or entity to promptly provide to us, or our representative, any information, records or documents requested by us).
+- 1. Sign, date and deliver to us authorizations to obtain any medical or other information, records or documents. - 2.
+Obtain and furnish to us, or our representatives, medical or other information, records or documents. - 3.
+Answer, under oath or otherwise, any questions which we or our representatives may ask. - 4.
+Furnish any other information, or assistance that we may require, including assistance in communicating with any person or entity (including requesting any person or entity to promptly provide to us, or our representative, any information, records or documents needed for review).